West Virginia Veteran Benefits

 Medal of Honor & Purple Heart Tuition Waivers

-All public institutions of higher education waive tuition and mandatory fee charges for West Virginia residents who have been awarded the Medal of Honor or Purple Heart.
+All state-supported schools must waive tuition and fees for West Virginia residents awarded the Medal of Honor or Purple Heart.

 West Virginia National Guard Education Benefits

-The West Virginia Educational Encouragement Program (WVEEP) provides up to 100% tuition assistance for certificate, associate, bachelor and master’s level courses and up to $6, 500 per year for Soldiers attending in-state institutions.
+The West Virginia Educational Encouragement Program (WVEEP) offers qualifying applicants up to 100% tuition assistance for certificate, associate, bachelor, and master’s programs.

 Find VA-approved colleges and universities in West Virginia with our School Finder.